 - Drink before you go out: As a last-ditch effort, apply the old college rule: Drink before you go to the bars 🍹.
 That way, you can sip one $20 cocktail all night long while still maintaining a happy buzz.

-We love a destination bachelorette party to Vegas, but expensive covers, bottle service, and gambling adds up to money that doesn't have to be spent.
-For an affordable bachelorette party, consider these fun activities instead:
+We love a destination bachelorette party to Vegas, but expensive covers, bottle service, and gambling add up, especially when you’re doing your best to keep spending on the DL.
+For an affordable and fun bachelorette party, consider these super unique activities instead:

-- Plan an old school sleepover: We're sorry, but slumber parties should never end in high school.
-Grab your favorite magazines, pack your cutest pair of PJs, blend some spiked milkshakes, roast marshmallows over your gas-range stove, and plan for a fun night with your besties 💤.
+- Plan an old-school sleepover: We're sorry, but nobody is **ever too old for a slumber party with their besties.
+Grab your favorite magazines, pack your cutest pair of PJs, blend some spiked milkshakes, roast marshmallows over your gas-range stove, and plan for a fun night with your crew.

-- Visit a winery trip: Sure, a trip to Napa may be out of your price range, but that doesn't mean you can't enjoy a trip to wine country.
+- Visit a winery trip: Sure, a trip to Napa may be out of your price range, but that doesn't mean you can't enjoy a trip to your local winery.
 Pack a few blankets and stock coolers and picnic baskets full of cheese, charcuterie, olives, and other fixings, then order several bottles for the group.

-- Enjoy a hike: If you're planning a full bachelorette weekend, you may want to mix in different outdoor activities (rather than resort to all-weekend day drinking).
-Make coffee in the morning, pack a few snacks, then set off on a nature hike to get your bodies moving.
+- Enjoy a hike: If you're planning a full bachelorette weekend, you may want to mix in different outdoor activities rather than resort to all-weekend day drinking.
+Make tasty coffee in the morning, pack a few snacks, then set off on a nature hike to get your bodies moving.

 - Plan a scavenger hunt: You only have one weekend to explore the city, so make it worth it.
-Plan a big day full of exploration, printing out cards of grownup scavenger clues and seeing what your BACH destination has to offer.
+Plan a big day full of exploration, print out cards of grownup scavenger clues, and see what your BACH destination has to offer.

-- Take an exercise class: Exercise — when done with a group of your best friends — can be a fun, healthy way to kick off a weekend.
+- Take an exercise class: Exercise, when done with a group of your best friends, can be a fun and healthy way to kick off a weekend.
 Call a local studio or DM one of your favorite instructors on Instagram, asking if they accept private classes.
 Enjoy yoga in the park, a HIIT class at the local track, or a bodyweight circuit in your own backyard.

 Ready for the Best Bachelorette Party Weekend Ever?